playgameservices/play-games-plugin-for-unity/README.md

 Achievement and leaderboard IDs are alphanumeric strings (e.g.  "Cgkx9eiuwi8_AQ").

 ## Add Events and Quests

+__Important__: The Google Play Games quests service will be deprecated as of March 31st 2018.
+Do not use the Google Play Games quests API in new apps.

 Events and Quests are a way to introduce new challenges for players to complete and incentivizing them with some in-game reward or benefit if they succeed.
 Read more about how to configure and use Events and Quests on